slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'You only find out who is swimming naked when the tide goes out.' -- Warren Buffett*

+> *'Maintain reserves.
+A man should not employ all his capacity and power at once and on every occasion.
+Even in knowledge there should be a rearguard, so that your resources are doubled.
+One must always have something to resort to when there is fear of a defeat.' -- Balthasar Gracian*

 > *'All endings are also beginnings.
 We just don’t know it at the time.' --  Mitch Albom*

 > *'The destination is not the end of the road; it's just a stop along the way.
 An intersection to take you to your next destination.'*